TheOfficialFloW/VitaShell/README.md

 ### Customization ###
 Put your colors file at **'ux0:VitaShell/theme/colors.txt'** and if wanted a PNG wallpaper file at **'ux0:VitaShell/theme/wallpaper.png'**.
 If no wallpaper is available, **BACKGROUND_COLOR** from **'colors.txt'** will be used.
-The standard VitaShell colors file is provided in the **'Downloads'** section
+The standard VitaShell colors file is provided in the **'release'** section

 ### Multi-language ###
 Put your language file at **'ux0:VitaShell/language/x.txt'**, **where the file must be UTF-8 encoded and 'x' is one of the language listed below:**